 Marion qualified as a Certified Bank Director with the Institute of Bankers (IoB) in 2018, she holds a Masters in European Economic and Public Affairs and a BA in Economics and German both from UCD.

-Liz is currently the Chief Professional Practices Adviser for the Chartered Institute of Internal Auditors (CIIA), which issued guidance on auditing culture in late 2019.
+Liz is currently the Chief Professional Practices Adviser for the Chartered Institute of Internal Auditors (CIIA), which issued guidance on auditing culture in late 2019 and more recently published a report on Cultivating a Healthy Culture.
 In her role she is responsible for advising and representing the Institute on all matters relating to the professional practice of internal audit; on ensuring quality standards; and on technical issues.
 She is also technical advisor to the Institute’s External Quality Assessment (EQA) service, which includes the undertaking the quality assurance process for each and every EQA report and ensuring that standards are maintained and there is consistency in the application of the Institute’s EQA framework.
 Liz is also a member of the IIA Global Standards Board so is an influencer with regard to changes in the International Professional Practices Framework and also the IIA Standards.

 Liz is a non-executive director and chair of an Audit and Risk Committee for a Leeds based Housing Association and is also an independent board member and a member of the Remuneration Committee.